ngothuythanhtam/Movie-Website/README.md

 - Search functionality to find movies by name.
 - Filter movies by genre.
 - Integration with MySQL to store and manage movie and user data.
-- Click link below to watch demo for viewing full features.
+- Click link below to watch demo for viewing all features.

 ## Video Demo
 Watch the demo of the Movie Website here: